 The parties hereto consent to the venue and jurisdiction of the federal and state courts maintaining jurisdiction over Washington County, Pennsylvania for purposes of any legal proceedings arising under or relating to this Agreement.”

 Note: Ansys is located in Cannonsburg, Pennsylvania.
-At any rate, in this case the reseller apparently is willing to sell a licensed version of the software in exchange for a copyright release and settlement agreement.
+At any rate, in this case, the reseller is willing to sell a licensed version of the software in exchange for a copyright release and settlement agreement.
 Some of the general issues that popped into my head were:

 - What is the settlement amount?